Table of Contents Hide

 Targeted therapy: In this, a specific element of a cell is focussed, such as molecules or pathways required for cell growth in order to use them as a target

 Stereotactic Radiosurgery: As radiation cannot tell the difference between abnormal and healthy cells so it impacts both.
-That’s why scientists developed SRS, a special type of radiation that allows precisely focused, high-dose x-ray beams to be delivered to a small, localised area of the central nervous system.
-Because SRS focuses the beams more closely to the tumor than conventional radiation, it can deliver a higher, more effective dose of treatment to the site.
+That’s why scientists developed SRS, a special type of radiation that allows precisely focused, high-dose x-ray beams to be delivered to a small, localized area of the central nervous system.
+Because SRS focuses the beams more closely on the tumor than conventional radiation, it can deliver a higher, more effective dose of treatment to the site.

 Proton Therapy: In proton therapy, beams of fast-moving protons are used to destroy abnormal cells.
 In this higher doses of radiation are delivered to the mass with limited damage to the surrounding healthy tissue and/or organs.

 - Brain Suite: It is one of a kind, the latest technology used around the globe.
 It is an advanced operating theatre with the capability of intra-operative MR imaging and MR-guided surgery.
 Surgeons can perform a high-resolution MRI during the surgery to assess the degree of tumor removal as well as avoid harming healthy tissues.

 Endoscopic Neurosurgery Theatre: Endoscopy means looking inside and typically refers to looking inside the body for medical reasons using an Endoscope an instrument used to examine the interior of a hollow organ or cavity of the body.
 Endoscopic Neurosurgery is done with state-of-art operation theatre for endoscopic brain and spinal surgery.
 It uses a slender fiber-optic camera to improve visibility and guide access to hard-to-reach tumors.